NithinKuruba/areaservice/ui/README.md

 - Run `npm run dev` to start node server for development purposes

-- Run `npm run test` to run the jest unit tests
+- Run `npm run test:coverage` to run the jest unit tests and populate coverage

 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.